ms/buildtogether.tech/important/index.md

 <blockquote markdown="1">

-When Henry Ford famously adopted a 40-hour workweek in 1926, he was bitterly criticized by members of the National Association of Manufacturers.
+When <span i="Ford, Henry">Henry Ford</span> famously adopted a 40-hour workweek
+in 1926, he was bitterly criticized by members of the National Association of Manufacturers.
 But his experiments, which he'd been conducting for at least 12 years, showed him clearly that cutting the workday from ten hours to eight hours---and the workweek from six days to five days---increased total worker output and reduced production cost…  the core of his argument was that reduced shift length meant more output.

 …many studies, conducted by businesses, universities, industry associations and the military, …support the basic notion that, for most people, eight hours a